metabolismregulation/metabolismregulation.github.io/pages/about.md

 permalink: /about/
 ---

-The project was initiated by the European Institute for Systems Biology and Medicine in collaboration with the European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI).
+The project was initiated by the European Institute for Systems Biology and Medicine (EISBM) in collaboration with the European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI).
 The [project team](/team/) includes participants with expertise in Computational Biology, pathway curation and standard formats from research groups in
 France,
 the United Kingdom,
 Luxembourg,